Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Conclusion

 \section{Conclusion}

-In this paper we analyze two popular model editing techniques - ROME and MEMIT, at scale.
+In this paper we analyze popular model editing techniques at scale.
 We use these methods to make multiple sequential edits to the same model and find that they fail in multiple ways.
-We discover that the model being edited with these techniques undergoes forgetting of previous knowledge and skills in two phases.
-Initially, it gradually forgets previously edited facts and loses the ability to do downstream tasks, a phase which we call \textit{gradual forgetting}.
-After that, the model abruptly loses all coherence and function including the ability to recall previously edited facts and perform downstream tasks, which is a realization of \textit{catastrophic forgetting}.
+We find that ROME and MEMIT perform the best when scaled to multiple sequential edits as measured using metrics like fact forgetting and downstream performance.
+As we edit the models, we discover they undergo forgetting of previous knowledge and skills in two phases.
+Initially, the model gradually forgets previously edited facts and loses the ability to do downstream tasks, a phase which we call \textit{gradual forgetting}.
+After that, the model abruptly loses all coherence and function including the ability to recall previously edited facts, perform downstream tasks and the ability to be edited, which is a realization of \textit{catastrophic forgetting}.
 We also find that the source of these two phases of forgetting is that the layers being edited with these methods slowly drift away from their original weight values, thus becoming incompatible with the rest of the model.

 Practical use of model editing requires us to be able to make multiple sequential edits to a model.
-The above findings indicate serious limitations of current state-of-the-art model editing methods at scale.
 We find that these model editing methods, like other fine tuning techniques, are prone to catastrophic forgetting.
 To be able to scale such methods, we not only need to have high efficacy, specificity and generalization, but we also need these methods to preserve the model's existing abilities.
-Thus, it becomes essential to evaluate post-edit models on downstream tasks.
-Also, as multiple facts are edited inside a model, the model should remember previously edited facts.
-With this paper, we call for an improved evaluation of model editing techniques, including evaluating model performance on downstream tasks and ability to recall previously edited facts.
+With this paper, we call for an improved evaluation of model editing techniques at scale, including evaluating model performance on downstream tasks and ability to recall previously edited facts.

-Finally, we want to stress upon the implications of the two phases of forgetting discovered in this paper.
-Gradual forgetting makes model editing techniques become increasingly less effective as we sequentially edit facts, and hence limits their usefulness at scale.
+Finally, we want to stress upon the implications of the two phases of forgetting discovered in this paper for ROME and MEMIT.
+Gradual forgetting makes model editing techniques increasingly less effective as we sequentially edit facts, and hence limits their usefulness at scale.
 While catastrophic forgetting, which renders the model practically useless, caps the extent to which we can scale these methods.
 Thus we need to create model editing techniques that can counteract both gradual forgetting and catastrophic forgetting when scaled.